openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 Transmitters have metadata describing their configuration:

 issuer
-: REQUIRED, the URL using the https scheme with no query or fragment component that the Transmitter asserts as its Issuer Identifier.
+: REQUIRED, URL using the https scheme with no query or fragment component that the Transmitter asserts as its Issuer Identifier.
 This MUST be identical to the iss claim value in Security Event Tokens issued from this Transmitter.

 jwks_uri
-: REQUIRED, the URL of the Transmitter's JSON Web Key Set {{RFC7517}} document.
+: REQUIRED, URL of the Transmitter's JSON Web Key Set {{RFC7517}} document.
   This contains the signing key(s) the Receiver uses to validate signatures from the Transmitter.

 delivery_methods_supported
-: RECOMMENDED, a list of supported delivery method URIs.
+: RECOMMENDED, List of supported delivery method URIs.

 configuration_endpoint
-: OPTIONAL, the URL of the Configuration Endpoint.
+: OPTIONAL.
+The URL of the Configuration Endpoint.

 status_endpoint
-: OPTIONAL, the URL of the Status Endpoint.
+: OPTIONAL.
+The URL of the Status Endpoint.

 add_subject_endpoint
-: OPTIONAL, the URL of the Add Subject Endpoint.
+: OPTIONAL.
+The URL of the Add Subject Endpoint.

 remove_subject_endpoint
-: OPTIONAL, the URL of the Remove Subject Endpoint.
+: OPTIONAL.
+The URL of the Remove Subject Endpoint.

 verification_endpoint
-: OPTIONAL, the URL of the Verification Endpoint.
+: OPTIONAL.
+The URL of the Verification Endpoint.

 critical_subject_members
-: OPTIONAL, the list of member names in a Complex Subject which, if present in a Subject Member in an event, MUST be interpreted by a Receiver.
+: OPTIONAL.
+List of member names in a Complex Subject which, if present in a Subject Member in an event, MUST be interpreted by a Receiver.

 TODO: consider adding a IANA Registry for metadata, similar to Section 7.1.1 of